-Assisting individuals with severe mental illness, including those with significant common mental illness (but not simply distressed by circumstances).
+Assisting an individual with severe mental illness, including a significant common mental illness (but not someone who is simply distressed by circumstances).

-The purpose of Small Grants is that each award should benefit mental health either by aiding recovery (e.g. improving housing or the home environment, enabling a healthier lifestyle, accessing educational or working opportunities), or preventing deterioration (e.g. through relief of financial stress).
+The purpose of Small Grants is that each award should benefit the mental health of an individual either by aiding recovery (e.g. improving housing or the home environment, enabling a healthier lifestyle, accessing educational or working opportunities) or by preventing deterioration (e.g. through relief of financial or other stress).

-Applications may only be made by a person working for a statutory, voluntary or 3rd sector organisation or group providing care or support for the individual in need.
+Applications may only be made by a person working for a statutory, voluntary or 3rd sector organisation or by a group providing care or support for the individual in need.
 We will not accept grant applications direct from a client, or from their family members or friends.

 Please note that we will not consider awards relating to either “hoarding” or “pets”.

-Following our decision to introduce an annual support programme for groups from 2019 (see About Us page), we will no longer consider Small Grant requests on behalf of voluntary or 3rd sector organisations or groups.
+Following our decision to introduce an annual support programme for groups from 2019 (see About Us page), we will no longer consider Small Grant requests which are made on behalf of a voluntary or 3rd sector organisation or group.

 - The maximum amount which may be applied for is £500